HyVar/hyvar-rec/README.md

-# hyvar-rec
+# HyVarRec

-hyvar-rec is a tool that allows to reconfigure an existing configuration for a given SPL when it is subject to contextual changes.
+HyVarRec is a tool that allows to reconfigure an existing configuration for a given SPL when it is subject to contextual changes.

-Given an existing configuration C with its features and attributes, hyvar-rec returns the best configuration that maximises the user preferences and is the most similar to the initial configuration C.
+Given an existing configuration C with its features and attributes, HyVarRec returns the best configuration that maximises the user preferences and is the most similar to the initial configuration C.

-hyvar-rec uses the SMT solver Z3 to solve the optimization problems involved in the reconfiguration.
+HyVarRec uses the SMT solver Z3 to solve the optimization problems involved in the reconfiguration.

 ----

-Requirement to install hyvar-rec from sources:
+Requirement to install HyVarRec from sources:
  - Python 2.7
- - antlr4-python2-runtime module for python
+ - antlr4-python2-runtime and click modules for python
  - Z3 (https://github.com/Z3Prover/z3)

 Docker Installation & Use as a Service
 ----------------------
-hyvar-rec could be installed using docker container technology (https://www.docker.com/) available for the majority of the operating systems.
+HyVarRec could be installed using docker container technology (https://www.docker.com/) available for the majority of the operating systems.
 It can therefore be used simply sending a post request to the server deployed by using docker.

 The file to build the docker images is contained in the docker folder.
-In the following we will give the instructions to deploy hyvar-rec locally via docker assuming the use of a Linux machine.
+In the following we will give the instructions to deploy HyVarRec locally via docker assuming the use of a Linux machine.
 Similar task can be performed on other operating systems and we invite the interested user to consult the docker manual to find out how to perform the same task on his/her operating system.

 The Dockerfile needed to generate the container image is stored in the docker subfolder.
-Assuming Docker is installed and \<PATH\> is the path to the hyvar-rec folder, it is possible to deploy hyvar-rec with:
+Assuming Docker is installed and \<PATH\> is the path to the HyVarRec folder, it is possible to deploy HyVarRec with:

 ```
 sudo docker build -t hyvarrec <PATH>/docker